NathanBrodin/Chat/CONTRIBUTING.md

 If you are interested in the detailed specification you can visit https://www.conventionalcommits.org/ or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

-## Testing

-Please ensure that the tests are passing when submitting a pull request.
-If you're adding new features, please include tests.